prudvi-33/Azure-DevOps/Salary-neg.md

 🚀 You: <br/>
 "I’m looking for a competitive salary that aligns with my experience, DevOps skills, <br/>
 and market standards.
 May I know the budget companyname has allocated for this role?" <br/>
+I am looking for the best possible based on my skills and current package, but I’d prefer Deloitte to make a competitive offer.
 ===================================================

 **🔹 If HR Insists on a Number